 Even at their lowest, one-day park tickets still cost more than $100.
 But the per-day price for tickets drop with multi-day passes.
 The biggest savings kick in after the fourth day.
 A five-day pass starts at $83 per day.
 Granted, an eight-day pass may be overkill, but the per-day cost drops to as low as $56 per day.
 Staying longer would also allow you to slow down and enjoy the parks at a more leisurely pace.

 The park-hopper option lets you visit more than one Disney park on the same day.
-It also adds a flat $65-per-person upcharge to your overall spend.
-Instead of ponying up $260 for the add-on, a family of four would be wiser to stick to one park per day and plan their time efficiently.
-If you stay at least four days, you can focus on one park each day.
+It also costs at least $60 more per ticket.
+Instead of ponying up $240 for the add-on, a family of four might be wiser to stick to one park per day and plan their time efficiently.
+If you stayed at least four days, you could focus on one park each day.

 Make Time for Free Fun

-Don't buy theme park tickets for your arrival and departure days.
-Instead, take advantage of the many ways to have free fun around the Disney World resorts.
-Likewise, consider skimming back on theme park days in favor of a day filled with more low-key fun.
-There are many favorite ways to have fun at Disney World that don't require a theme park ticket.
+Consider not purchasing theme park tickets for your arrival and departure days.
+Instead, take advantage of free fun around the Disney World resorts.
+Likewise, consider cutting back on theme park days in favor of a day filled with more low-key fun.
+There are many ways to have fun at Disney World that don't require a theme park ticket, such as:

 - Swimming at your hotel pool

 - Checking out the animals at the Animal Kingdom Lodge

 If you or your spouse are members or veterans of the military, Walt Disney World has a number of very special offers for you, your family, and your friends.
 In some cases, you could save lots of money.
 We break down what's available and how to take advantage of the offers.